meltoner/agrofelis/components/mobility/motors_hub_driver/readme.md

 ![pcb-controller_temperature.jpg](_figures/pcb-controller_temperature.jpg)
 ![pcb-controller_temperature2.jpg](_figures/pcb-controller_temperature2.jpg)

-After the functionality of the board has been verified the copper side of the PCB is shielded using hot glue, to prevent corrosion or accidentally short critiquing something during maintenance.
+After the functionality of the board has been verified, the copper side of the PCB is shielded using hot glue to prevent corrosion and improve its longevity.

 ![pcb-controller_hotglue.jpg](_figures/pcb-controller_hotglue.jpg)

-The schematics and source files to manufacture parts 1. using a regular CNC equipped with drill are located within
+The schematics and source files to manufacture parts 1. using a regular CNC equipped with a drill are located within the following folder :

 - pcb\PCB.CNC.controller